Church of the

 Immanuel St. James Church

-In September 2023, with the difficulties COVID brought, the long-standing Immanuel St. James Episcopal Church of Derby and the Church of the Good Shepherd decided to begin the process to merge their congregations into one.
-If the merger is approved at the “Episcopal Church in Connecticut's 240th Annual Convention”, October 2024, the Parish shall be known as Good Shepherd Episcopal Church and Immanuel St. James Chapel and will worship at the Good Shepherd location in Shelton.
+In October 2024 the merger was approved at the “Episcopal Church in Connecticut's 240th Annual Convention”.
+The Parish is now known as Good Shepherd Episcopal Church and Immanuel St. James Chapel and worship at the Good Shepherd location in Shelton.
 To help the churches through this process, The Rev. Dr. Kevin O. Olds joined the parish.
 With the decline of church attendance throughout the U.S. across all denominations, especially post-pandemic, it is with great hope that with this merger, their once-again intertwined history, and the continued growth throughout Shelton and the surrounding communities, that this change will create a stronger, more connected community.